tiiuae/odometry2/README.md

 ## Estimation notes

 * Fuse baro directly or z position from pixhawk odom local?
+* Publishing odometry and tfs only from active estimator?

 * [ ] getHeading
 * [ ] getHeadingRate
+* [ ] control inputs in predictions?